How to Restore iPhone Firmware and Backup

 The expression iPhone restore is used to mean the process of reinstalling iPhone firmware as an upgrade or downgrade. iPhone firmware restore can be done using iTunes or through jailbreak tools like Redsnow.

 an important thing to note is that backed iPhone data can only be restored to an iPhone whose firmware version is the same or higher.
-You cannot restore iPhone backup to older IOS firmware.
+You cannot restore iPhone backup to an iPhone running an old firmware.

 iPhone firmware restore basically lets you wipe the iPhone clean and install a new operating system (IOS) from scratch.
 You must install and configure apps and settings afresh.

 iPhone reset meanwhile takes the iPhone software and settings back to its original state. iPhone reset is necessary when troubleshooting bugs i.e. Network settings or when opting out of jailbreak status.